-- lowmemory_mode [bool, optional] If True, FISSA will load TIFF files into memory frameby-frame instead of holding the entire TIFF in memory at once.
+- lowmemory_mode [bool, optional] If True, FISSA will load TIFF files into memory frame-by-frame instead of holding the entire TIFF in memory at once.
 This option reduces the memory load, and may be necessary for very large inputs.
 Default is False. - datahandler [fissa.extraction.DataHandlerAbstract, optional] A custom datahandler object for handling ROIs and calcium data can be given here.
 See fissa.extraction for example datahandler classes.
 The default datahandler is DataHandlerTifffile.
 If datahandler is set, the lowmemory_mode parameter is ignored. - verbosity [int, default=1] How verbose the processing will be.
 Increase for more output messages.
 Processing is silent if verbosity=0.
-New in version 1.0.0.